 Height adjustable suspension is used for countless reasons.
 Think aftermarket hydraulic and air suspension kits we all know and love; self-levelling systems that use it to prevent the vehicle from being lower to the ground when carrying heavy loads; systems that facilitate ride height changes to allow the vehicle to traverse differing surfaces; or even on things such as buses and trailers to simply allow easier loading or unloading.
 Active kits can vary massively in speed and effectiveness.
 They can be adjusted with air, hydraulic fluid, and in some sophisticated systems even electromagnets.
 The result is the same; easy and super-quick height adjustability.

 What is OEM active adjustable suspension?

-While standard air suspension often bares little resemblance to the aftermarket stuff, you might be surprised to hear that it’s been around since almost the dawn of the car, well, over a hundred years!
+While standard air suspension often bares little resemblance to the aftermarket, it’s been around for over 100 years!

 It was the 1950s that really brought about the biggest changes in active suspension though.
 Some production cars brought in automatic adjusting and self levelling regardless of load or driving surface; most of these kits were also in-car height adjustable.
 The most famous setup is the Citroen hydropneumatic system.
 This used a mix of hydraulics and compressed gas, and they still use this same basic design to this very day on some vehicles.
 Many manufacturers have used the system too, under licence.
 These include Rolls Royce, Maserati, and Mercedes.
 From the 50s there have been literally hundreds of vehicles some form of active air suspension.